khachapuris/typeous/README.md

 Usage
 -----

+1. Create a file called `typeous.txt` in your home directory
-1. Find the text you want to practice on and copy it to `typefile.txt`.
+1. Find the text you want to practice on and copy it to `typeous.txt`.
 2. Run typeous with `cargo run`
 3. Touch type the text
 4. See the statistics

-If you want to type the text from a file, run
-`cargo run -- the/file/path/to/your/file`

 Configuration
 -------------

-You can edit the statistics report to show only the information you want.
+You can edit the statistics report to show the information you want.
-To do that go to `config.yaml` and edit the `statistics` list.
+To do that go to `typeous/config.yaml` in your config directory (`.config` for Linux) and edit the `statistics` list.

 The available options are: